 Income withholding doesn't just apply to a parent's paychecks.
 Child support may also be withheld from unemployment benefits, disability payments, and other income a parent receives.

 Child support payments are processed through the New Jersey Family Support Payment Center (NJFSPC).
 Be aware that if paying parents change employers, they must notify the child support agency, so that it can arrange for income withholding with the new employer.

 Parents receiving child support can accept it via check, direct deposit into their bank account, or through payment apps like Venmo.
 Alternatively, the parent can opt to receive a debit card from the state, which doesn't have to be tied to a bank account.

-The law also allows custodial parents to file a motion (a formal request) for continued support past the age of 19 for exceptional circumstances.
-It would be up to the court to determine what constitutes exceptional circumstances in any particular case.
+The law also allows custodial parents to file a motion (a formal request) for continued support past the age of 19 because of other exceptional circumstances.
+It would be up to the judge to decide what constitutes exceptional circumstances in any particular case.
 (N.J.
 Stat. § 2A:17-56.67 (2023).)

 Keep in mind that even if a child support order ends, that doesn't let the paying parent off the hook for any arrears (unpaid back support).

 Also, it's a good idea to address the issue of emancipation and termination of child support at the time of divorce, to avoid problems down the line.